AJoanBell/week1_challenge/README.md

 10. CSS selectors and properties consolidated and organized to follow semantic structure.

-11. Commented on CSS and changes made
+11. Commented on CSS and changes made to CSS

 12. Footer not in final png for reference that was provided but I have left it in as footer is best practice in website.
 Added dummy terms and conditions and privacy policy.
 Updated copyright to 2022.